Prerna237/IWS-Hackathon/README.md

 * Home Page

 ### Moderator
-* Modify Categorywise post page - Show "reports" if any | Allow to close a post | Delete the post
+* Modify Categorywise post page - Show "reports" if any | Allow to close a thread | Delete the thread
-* Modify Post and reply page- Delete Comments or replies
-* Modify Profile Page to give star ratings